 What Is a Comparative Market Analysis?

 Although reports can vary, from a two-page list of comparable home sales to a 50-page comprehensive guide, the length and complexity of the report depends on the agent's business practice.
-However, standard comparative market analysis reports tend to contain the following data:
+However, standard CMA reports tend to contain the following data:

 - Active Listings: Active listings are homes currently for sale.
 These listings matter only to the extent that they are your competition for buyers.
 They are not indicative of market value because sellers can ask whatever they want for their home.
 It doesn't mean any of the prices are realistic.
 The offered sales prices do not reflect market value until they sell, and in buyer's markets, for example, most sell for a lot less.